 What is a childminder?

-Childminders are professional childcare workers, who work from their own home to provide a childcare service for other people's children in a family setting.
+Childminders work from their own home to provide a professional childcare service for other people's children in a family setting.

 Anyone offering a childcare service, in their own home for children under the age of 16 years, for more than two hours a day, for a reward of any kind, must, by law, be registered by the Care Inspectorate